-Guidance and Declaration - E electromagnetic Emissi ons The device is intended for use should assure that it is used in 5 nvironment specified below.
-The customer or the user of the device Emission tests sion tests Compliance Electromagnetic environment - guidance Conducted and radiated RF EMISSIONS CISPR 11 Group 1 The device uses RF energy only for its internal function.
+Guidance and Declaration - Electromagnetic Emissions

+The device is intended for use in the electromagnetic environment specified below.
+The customer or the user of the device should assure that it is used in such an environment.

+Emission tests Compliance Electromagnetic environment - guidance Conducted and radiated RF EMISSIONS CISPR 11 Group 1 The device uses RF energy only for its internal function.
 Therefore, its RF emissions are very low and are not likely to cause any interference in nearby electronic equipment.
 Conducted and radiated RF EMISSIONS CISPR 11 Class A The device is suitable for use in all establishments other than domestic and those directly connected to the public low-voltage Harmonic distortion EMISSIONS IEC61000-3-2 Class A power supply network that supplies buildings used for domestic purposes Voltage Fluctuations/Flicker EMISSIONS IEC 61000-3-3 Complies